Aeldit/CyanSetHome/README.md

 2. Supprimer vos homes

-3. (Not implemented) Trust players so they can teleport to your homes
+3. (NOW IMPLEMENTED !)
+Trust players so they can teleport to your homes

 4. See and edit plenty of options, like the minimum OP level required to run a command for ex